wallarm/product-documentation/docs/user-guides/settings/integrations/webhook-examples/logstash-qradar.md

 More detailed description of configuration files is available in the [official Logstash documentation](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html).

 !!! info "Testing Logstash configuration"
-    To check that Logstash logs are created and forwarded to QRadar, the PUT or POST request can be sent to Logstash.
+    To check that Logstash logs are created and forwarded to QRadar, the POST request can be sent to Logstash.

     **Request example:**
     ```curl